 You may get rid of tracking cookies by disabling, removing, or blocking third-party cookies.
 You can easily go to your browser’s settings and select an option that allows you to do this.
 Below is an example of how to block third-party cookies in the Chrome browser.

-3. Under Privacy and security, click Cookies and other site data.
+- Under Privacy and security, click Third-party cookies.

-4. Select an option: Allow all cookies, Block all cookies (not recommended), Block third party cookies in Incognito, or Block third-party cookies.
+- Select an option: Allow third-party cookies, Block third-party cookies in Incognito, or Block all third-party cookies.

 Google reports that it plans to phase out third-party cookies on its Chrome browser by late 2024, which may impact the advertising and marketing web landscape if it does.